JonEilers/analyticalgenomics.org/_annotation/repetitive_elements.md

 Program Time: 40:46:51 (hh:mm:ss) Elapsed Time
 ```

+However, repeatmodeler outputs a number of files which can be used in downstream analysis.
+For example, it creates a file containing all the predicted transposon "families".
+This file can then be manually curated and refined into high confidence families containing sequences that have been trimmed and manually inspected.
+However, this is time intensive and requires a great deal of knowledge about transposon structure.
+This transponson families file can be directly inputed into repeatmasker without any manual curation and used to hopefully mask most of the repetitive content in a genome assembly, albeit with significiantly higher error rates than if a manually curated family fasta was to be used.

 ## RepeatMasker

+RepeatMasker outputs your masked genome and a nice summary file of what it found in the genome assembly.
+This summary file can be quite informative about the quality of your assembly if you already have some background information on what to expect.
+For example, there are transposons that are species specific such as the CRE/SLACS transposon which is only found in trypanosoma brucei.
+So you should be raising an eyebrow if some are showing up in a sea cucumber genome.
+Below I have delved a little deeper into each of the below transposon families, what they are, and what I expect to see in a sea cucumber genome.

 | Retroelements |               | 84900 | 36669727 bp | 5.8 %  |
 |---------------|---------------|-------|-------------|--------|